Hudson Valley Sheriff's Employee Shoots, Kills Self At Work, Police Say

 The incident occurred in Ulster County around 3:30 p.m., Thursday, Feb.
 8, at the Ulster County Law Enforcement Center in Kingston.

 According to Capt.
-Joseph Sciutto of the Ulster County Sheriff's Office, an employee was located in the center with a a self-inflicted gunshot wound.
+Joseph Sciutto of the Ulster County Sheriff's Office, the employee was located in the center with a a self-inflicted gunshot wound.

-Members of the Sheriff's Office attempted to provide emergency aid to the employee who was transported to the Health Alliance Hospital in Kingston, where they died from their injuries, Sciutto said.
+Members of the Sheriff's Office attempted to provide emergency aid to the employee who was transported to the Health Alliance Hospital in Kingston, where the person died from the injuries, Sciutto said.

 The incident is being investigated by the New York State Police with the assistance of the Sheriff's Office.